TACC/mkmod/docs/source/130_use_cases_for_sites.rst

         export WHATIS5="URL: https://mooseframework.inl.gov"
         export WHATIS6="Description: Numerical library for sparse linear algebra"

-Note, the installation tree is in ``/home1/apps``, while the modulefile is in ``/opt/apps``.
+Note: the installation tree is in ``/home1/apps``, while the modulefile is in ``/opt/apps``.
 The site hierarchically structure is indicated in the pathnames.

 Case 3